askudhay/SpringBoot-Rest-API/README.md

 #### Employee Rest Api

-A simple REST Api is created for maintaining Employee inforamtion in the System.
+To conclude the REST learning with final demo project: A simple REST Api is created for maintaining Employee inforamtion in the System.

 You will learn: